plangrid/plangrid-api-net/README.md

-#PlanGrid .NET SDK for the public PlanGrid API
+# PlanGrid .NET SDK for the public PlanGrid API

 To install, use the Nuget [package](https://www.nuget.org/packages/PlanGrid.Api/):

     Install-Package PlanGrid.Api

+## Details API Docs

+For the fullblown documentation, head on over to [our developer site](https://developer.plangrid.com).
+There you can get a description of every endpoint at your disposal and also an explanation of basic concepts such as authentication and how to get an API token.

-##Getting Started
+## Getting Started

 Once installed, to access the api, simply use `PlanGridClient.Create()`.
 However, you will need to provide your API key to gain access.
 There are three ways to provide the key.
 The simplest is to pass it directly as an argument to `Create`: